kreauniv/comp350/_sources/json.rst.txt

 ====

-The `JavaScript Object Notation <JSON_>`_ (acronymized as JSON_) has in the recent year become the data stream format of choice for communication between servers and systems that use the services provided by the servers such as Browsers and other servers.
+The `JavaScript Object Notation <JSON_>`_ (acronymized as JSON_) has in the recent years become the data stream format of choice for communication between servers and systems that use the services provided by the servers such as Browsers and other servers.
 JSON_ came out of a need to simplify communication formats at a time when the complexity of XML based formats such as SOAP ended